Skip to Content

 4. Ask the Lord to give you spiritual gifts

-First, you must be a Christian and therefore one in whom the Holy Spirit dwells.
+First, you must be a Christian and therefore one in whom the Holy Spirit of God dwells.
 Second, you must be doing the work of Christ, or, at any rate, be readily available for that work.
-You won’t receive spiritual gifts by locking yourself in the closet and praying for them until they show up, though it is certainly appropriate to ask God for the gifts you need.
-You won’t receive spiritual gifts if you live as a Christian couch potato, watching the action but never getting involved.
-You will receive extra bits of grace for ministry only when you step out in faith to minister.
+You won’t receive supernatural abilities or gifts of the Holy Spirit by locking yourself in the closet and praying for them until they show up, though it is certainly appropriate to ask God for the gifts you need.

 How do you know what your spiritual gifts are?